lumehq/lume/README.md

 Copyright (C) 2023-2024 Ren Amamiya & other Lume contributors (see AUTHORS.md)

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.
+See the GNU General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
+You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/.